Legend of Nine Tails Fox: Synopsis

-"Heng Niang": The goddess Nuwa gives the foxes one last chance and tells Liu Chang Yan to seek the nine-tailed guardian fox, Tao Heng, for her help to defeat Hui Er and find the baby girl that is destined to save the fox nation.
-The two disguise themselves as a couple and infiltrate the capital.
-Their neighbor, Ms. Hong, seeks Tao Heng's help to win back her husband's favor from his concubine, Ying Er.
-Tao advises her to refute any of his affections toward her, and live a less luxurious lifestyle as a worker with the servants; Ms. Hong later succeeds and reconciles with her husband.
-Meanwhile, Ninth young master falls in love with Tao Heng at first sight and asks Liu to go on a business trip so that he can go on a spring trip with Liu's "wife".
-However, he ends up humiliating himself in front of her.
-Angry that Mr. Hong has only eyes on his wife, Ying Er decides to seduce Ninth young master, while also realizing Tao Heng is responsible of Mr. Hong's change of heart.
-Hui Er suddenly breaks into Ninth young master's room and persuades him to kill Liu Chang Yan to get Tao Heng.
-The murder fails; they also find out Tao is with child, but ninth master wants it dead.
-Mr. Hong helps the couple escape back to Qing Qiu after their mission is complete, but when Hui Er later appears and kidnaps the child, the child defeats him and recovers the Mei fruit.
+"Heng Niang": The goddess Nuwa gives the foxes one last chance and tasks Liu Chang Yan with seeking the nine-tailed guardian fox, Tao Heng, for help in defeating Hui Er and finding the baby girl that is destined to save the fox nation.
+Disguised as a couple, they infiltrate the capital.
+Meanwhile, their neighbor, Ms. Hong, seeks Tao Heng's assistance to win back her husband's favor from his concubine, Ying Er.
+Tao advises Ms. Hong to reject her husband's advances and live a simpler life among the servants.
+Ms. Hong follows Tao's advice, succeeds in reconciling with her husband, and restores their relationship.

+In the capital, Ninth Young Master falls in love with Tao Heng at first sight and tries to create opportunities to be close to her, but ends up embarrassing himself.
+Angry that Mr. Hong is devoted only to his wife, Ying Er decides to seduce Ninth Young Master.
+She also discovers that Tao Heng was instrumental in changing Mr. Hong's heart towards his wife.

+During this time, Hui Er breaks into Ninth Young Master's room and manipulates him into attempting to kill Liu Chang Yan to get to Tao Heng.
+The attempt fails, and it is revealed that Tao Heng is pregnant with Ninth Young Master's child.
+However, Ninth Young Master wants the child dead.
+Mr. Hong helps Liu and Tao escape back to Qing Qiu after they complete their mission.

+Later, Hui Er reappears and kidnaps the child.
+In a confrontation, the child defeats Hui Er and retrieves the Mei fruit.